ParagonIaC/terraform-provider-activedirectory/README.md

 To instead use a custom-built provider in your Terraform environment (e.g. the provider binary from the build instructions above), follow the instructions to [install it as a plugin.](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin) After placing it into your plugins directory, run `terraform init` to initialize it.

 The Active Directory provider is use to interact with Microsoft Active Directory.
-The provider needs to be configured with the proper credentials before it can be used. for adding and managing computer objects in Active Directory.
+The provider needs to be configured with the proper credentials before it can be used.

 Currently the provider only supports Active Directory Computer objects.